 School Choice Information

-School leaders can use the information below to talk to their board, teachers, and community about the school choice bill that will likely pass in 2025.
-While we won’t know the specifics of the bill until it has passed the legislature, the details below are based on where the conversation ended during the last legislative session.
+School leaders can use the information below to talk to their board, teachers, and community about SB 2, the school choice bill that has passed both chambers of the legislature.

 Mechanics

-• Around $10,000 per child per year.
-Once a family applies for and receives an ESA, they do not have to apply every year.
+• Once a family applies for and receives an ESA, they do not have to apply every year.

 • ESA students begin attending participating private schools in the fall of 2026.

-• Schools may charge the family the difference between the $10,000 and the actual tuition or may choose to use private scholarship funds.
+• Schools may charge the family the difference between the ESA amount and the actual tuition or may choose to use private scholarship funds.
 This is an internal school decision.

 • All participating private schools must be accredited.